With loads of whole grains and fiber and the option to make them with chocolate chips, these are the very best kid-friendly Raisin Bran Muffins!

 - White whole wheat flour: I use white whole wheat flour here for tender texture and whole grains.
 You can also use a mixture of all-purpose flour and whole wheat flour instead if that’s what you have.

 - Wheat bran: Wheat bran is the hard outer layer of a grain of wheat.
 When removed from the grains, it’s a flake that contains a lot of fiber and can easily be added to baked goods.
 Look for it near oats in the supermarket.
-Common brands including Bob’s Red Mill and Arrowhead Mills.
+Common brands include Bob’s Red Mill and Arrowhead Mills.

 - Baking powder and baking soda: A combination of these results in muffins that bake through easily and rise perfectly.